Sanchit-Jakhetia/Project/README.md

 # University Admission & Maintenance System
-# Frontend: Swing
+## Frontend: Swing
-# Backend: File Handling
+## Backend: File Handling
-The management folder is the package which has all the code and to run the program run the Main.java file it is the starting point
+### The management folder contains all the code for this project as it is a package.
+### To run the program, run the Main.java file, which is the starting point.
-The Data folder is supposed to be directly in D: drive or you can change its location but you will have to change all the locations in the respective java files
+### The Data folder is supposed to be in the D: drive, but you can change its location.
+### **If you do, you'll need to change all the references to it in the Java files.**